The Pros and Cons of Modern Graniteware Roasters

 What Is Graniteware Cookware Made Of?

-Graniteware is a type of enamelware and it is also a brand name.
+Graniteware is a type of enamelware and also a brand name.

-Graniteware is a widely-used term in the enamelware collectors’ community to refer to the enamelware items made from the 1870s until the end of World War II.
+“Graniteware” is a term widely used in the enamelware collecting community that refers to enamelware produced from the 1870s through the end of World War II.
 The older graniteware pieces were made of tin or iron.
 They had more layers of glass coating and were heavier compared to modern kitchen items.
-Graniteware kitchenware gained popularity fast because of the convenience of the glass surface combined with the strength of the metal.
-The glossy porcelain surface was easier to maintain than heavy rust-prone cast iron pieces.
+Granite cookware quickly became popular due to the practical glass surface combined with the strength of the metal.
+The shiny porcelain surface was easier to maintain than heavy, rust-prone cast iron parts.

-Graniteware kitchenware has nothing to do with granite except for its similarity in appearance.
-Today graniteware kitchen items are made with a steel core and glass coating.
-Porcelain enamel is fused with metal at 2,000 F creating a non-porous, inert, and naturally non-stick glass surface.
-The graniteware items made today are thinner in construction and more lightweight than Grandma’s used to be.
+Granite kitchen utensils have nothing in common with granite, except the appearance.
+Nowadays, kitchen items are made from granite with a steel core and a glass coating.
+Porcelain enamel is fused with metal at 2,000 F, creating a non-porous, inert, and non-stick glass surface.
+The granite items made today are thinner and lighter than what Grandma used to make.

 graniteware roaster